 The table below illustrates how BRIM's earned revenues (net of reinsurance) and investment income compare to related costs of loss (net of loss assumed by reinsurers) and other expenses assumed by BRIM as of the end of each of the last ten years.
 The rows of the table are defined as follows: (1) This line shows the total of each fiscal year's premium revenues and investment revenues.
 (2) This line shows each fiscal year's other operating costs of BRIM including overhead and unallocated claims expense not allocable to individual claims.
 (3) This line shows BRIM's incurred claims and claims adjustment expense (both paid and accrued) as originally reported at the end of the first year in which the event that triggered coverage under the contract occurred (called policy year).
 (4) This section of rows shows the cumulative amounts paid as of the end of successive years for each policy year.
 (5) This line shows the latest reestimated amount of losses assumed by reinsurers for each year.
 (6) This section of rows shows how each policy year's incurred claims increased or decreased as of the end of successive years.
 This annual reestimation results from new information received on known claims, reevaluation of existing information on known claims, as well as emergence of new claims not previously known.
 (7) This line compares the latest reestimated incurred claims amount to the amount originally established (line 3) and shows whether this latest estimate of claims cost is greater or less than originally thought.
-As data for individual policy years.
-The columns of the table show data for successive pears.
+As data for individual policy years mature, the correlation between original estimates and reestimated amounts is commonly used to evaluate the accuracy of incurred claims currently recognized in less mature policy years.
+The columns of the table show data for successive policy years.